 Understanding Norwegian Cruise Line's Unusual Options Activity

-Norwegian Cruise Line (NYSE:NCLH) shares experienced unusual options activity on Friday.
-The stock price moved down to $23.95 following the option alert.
+Shares of Norwegian Cruise Line (NYSE:NCLH) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved up to $25.76.

 - Sentiment: NEUTRAL